 Oh, that’s right.
 How was that change for you where now you were with all Japanese?

+At the farm labor camp we played many played many types of children games.
 And my classmates all treated me like another American!
 Except one little older girl, for some reason I was in the hallway during class time and this girl passed me by, and I didn’t know girls knew that many swear words. [laughs]

 Reflecting back upon it, I was thinking, ‘Okay she might have somebody who got killed in the attack on Pearl Harbor or captured in the Philippines, where she might have some anger.
 That was the only time in my life, that I know of, that I really experienced another case of prejudice.